gustavodiasag/clox/NOTES.md

 - **Marking**: Starting with the roots and traversing or *tracing* through all of the objects those roots refer to.
 Each time an object is visited, it's marked in some way.

 - **Sweeping**: Once the mark phase completes, every reachable object in the heap has been marked.
 That means any unmarked object is unreachable and ripe for reclamation.

+# Weak references

+Are defined as references that do not protect the referenced object from collection by a garbage collector.
+An object referenced only by weak references is considered weakly reachable, and can be treated as unreachable and so may be collected at any time.